guillemontecinos/itp-residency-2020-2021/icm-workshops/session-01/session-01.md

 Please note that we use the key words `width` and `height` written in code-like typeface to talk about the p5.js built-in [`width`](https://p5.js.org/reference/#/p5/width) and [`height`](https://p5.js.org/reference/#/p5/height) variables that return the canvas' size.
 The second rect is pretty much the same of the first, with the only difference that its upper-left corner starts on `y = height * 3 / 5`.

 We need to take two more considerations into account.
 The first of all is we want the rects to be painted of green, what we do calling the function [`fill(color)`](https://p5.js.org/reference/#/p5/fill) that takes a `color` as an argument and fills all the shapes drawn after it with that `color`.
-The second one has to do with the shape's stroke that is drawn by default with any shape.
+The second one has to do with the shape's stroke, that gets drawn by default with any shape.
 In order to get rid of it we can use the function [`noStroke()`](https://p5.js.org/reference/#/p5/noStroke) that disables the stroke for all the shapes drawn after the function is called.

 ```js
 function setup(){